 Requests for leave of absence during term-time

-While the school does not encourage absences during term-time, if you need to take your child out of school for half a day or longer for any reason, please complete a green ‘Application for Pupil Absence’ form available from the school office or download one at the bottom of this page.
+While the school does not encourage absences during term-time, if you need to take your child out of school for half a day or longer for any reason, please complete a 'Absence Request’ form available from the school office, or download at the bottom of this page.

 With regard to medical appointments, we ask parents/carers to make appointments outside of school hours please.
 We understand that on occasion this is unavoidable and ask please that you send a note in advance or a ‘phone call to the school office if you need to take your child out of school for doctor/dentist/hospital appointments.
 If the appointment requires half a day or longer, please have available the hospital/medical appointment card or letter in order to avoid an unauthorised absence mark for the morning or afternoon in question.

 Amendments to The Education (Pupil Registration) (England) Regulations 2006 – which came into force on 1st September 2013 – have removed references to family holiday and extended leave as well as the statutory threshold of ten school days.
 The amendments make it clear that headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.

 Our Education Welfare Officer works one afternoon every fortnight helping the school to improve its good attendance record.
 She works closely with our Admin Office looking at ways to help parents/carers raise attendance levels.
 She will continue to contact and or meet with parents/carers where there are attendance concerns.
 We would welcome parents/carers support and co-operation in this matter by ensuring children’s learning is given their utmost priority.